 Are we still under the old covenant, the old sacrificial Law?
-Emphatically, NO!
+No, we are not.
+Most Christians recognize that Christ’s death on the cross took that old law out of the way.
 Therefore, we are not still in “these last days!”
 So, then when did the last days end?

-A promise made to a suffering people, persecuted by the Jews, losing all of their worldly possessions, cast off by family and friends alike, means nothing to them if it takes two thousand years to fulfill!
+A promise made to a suffering people, persecuted by the Jews and the Romans, losing all of their worldly possessions, cast off by family and friends alike, means nothing to them if it takes two thousand years to fulfill!
 What comfort is that?
-How merciful is God to promise those in the first century A.D. that if they hold fast it is shortly coming to an end, if it doesn’t happen in their lifetime?
+How merciful is God to promise those in the first century A.D. that if they held fast it was shortly coming to an end, if it didn’t happen in their lifetime?

 As compared to the earthly tabernacle built by men under the direction of Moses who received the instructions from God; the earthly tabernacle, the earthly sacrifices of the old covenant, the practices of the Mosaic law were still being practiced by the Jews at the temple in Jerusalem at the time of the writing of Hebrews in AD 60 to AD 65.
 This places the time of these words spoken to the Hebrew Christians before the destruction of the temple at Jerusalem.